How does the BER Rate Tracker work?

 So to keep things simple (and useful) we have chosen to limit our alerts to just the recent 90 days.

-You can select to receive an email everyday (Mon-Sat) or only for New Alerts.
+You can select to receive an email everyday (Mon-Sat) or only for new trends.
 The emails are sent daily around the New York close which is the traditional end of day for the FX market.

-Some of the ways you can use these alerts to save money are; break up a larger transfer into smaller ones and send these when the rate moves up or hits a high; load money onto a travel card when the rate is in your favour to use on a future trip.
+Some of the ways you can use the BER Rate Tracker to save money are; break up a larger transfer into smaller ones and send these when the rate moves up or hits a high; load money onto a travel card when the rate is in your favour to use on a future trip.

 If you have any questions or suggestions regarding these alerts please contact us here.